Skip to content

 Tips

-• summary_search is the load-bearing step.
-Spend phrasing effort there; don't over-drill into a weak candidate.
+• The rank-first summary_search (drill=False) is the load-bearing step.
+Spend phrasing effort there; drill only the winner, never the whole top-N.

 • Resumed-session forks share content but have distinct UUIDs.
 Pick the longest / latest fork as the canonical one to cite.